 The Siberian Husky has had a long time to develop into the breed that is ranked amongst the most popular breeds out there today.
 They were originally bred to be working and hunting dogs, that were also utilized to pull dogsleds across the frigid Siberian snowscape.

-However, since the breed hit the mainstream as a pet, reputable breeders carefully made sure to keep the bloodlines and inherent high standards of the breed as pure as possible.
+However, since the breed hit the mainstream as a pet, reputable breeders carefully kept the bloodlines and inherent high standards of the breed as pure as possible.

-This caused the breed to become a more rounded breed, as opposed to the Alaskan Husky, who continued to be bred for sled pulling and other jobs.
+This caused the breed to become more rounded, unlike the Alaskan Husky, which continued to be bred for sled pulling and other jobs.

 Today, Siberian Huskies are more prone to family life and enjoy dog sports rather than slaving to the grind.